ksu-cs-textbooks/cis300/old book/markdown/trees/tries/multiple-impl.md

-The [source code for the **IComparable\<T\>** interface](https://referencesource.microsoft.com/#mscorlib/system/icomparable.cs,3911354c40e0c30e) has been posted by MicrosoftÃ‚Â®.
+The [source code for the **IComparable\<T\>** interface](https://referencesource.microsoft.com/#mscorlib/system/icomparable.cs,3911354c40e0c30e) has been posted by Microsoft®.
 The essential part of this definition
 is:

 ```